zixichen007115/Kings_task/README.md

 ### discussion:
 Compared with SARAS, Q-learning uses the maximum of the following q, hence it is more positive and will ignore penalty caused by randomly stepping into the cliff.
-SARAS calcuates q by considering all possible future state, so state near the cliff is more dangerous.
+SARAS calcuates q by deciding actions first, which means it will consider all available future states, so state near the cliff is more dangerous.

-SARAS is on-policy since it will explore the state and update q, while Q-learning only update q based on greedy policy
+SARAS is on-policy since it will explore the state and update q, while Q-learning only update q based on greedy policy before deciding actions.